 Master of Urban Water Engineering.

-Ivan Joined ERA Planning in November 2018 and is fluent in English and Spanish.
+Ivan Joined ERA in November 2018 and is fluent in English and Spanish.

-Ivan had 1+ years’ experience with the National Agency of Hydrocarbons Colombia, he was working with the geochemistry team in the area of the exploration of unconventional hydrocarbons in the North of Colombia.
-Shortly he started to work there Ivan became leader of the Coal Belt Methane exploration team in the North of Colombia.
+Ivan had 1+ years’ experience with the National Agency of Hydrocarbons Colombia, where he was working with the geochemistry team in the area of the exploration of unconventional hydrocarbons in the North of Colombia.
+Shortly after he started, Ivan became leader of the Coal Belt Methane exploration team in the North of Colombia.

 Afterwards, he moved to the building industry and was working with Siete Construction Company for 1 year in the area of Geographic Information Systems where he was involved in different housing, roadways and control of geological risks projects.

-From March 2018 Ivan joined to LifeLine Tasmania such as volunteer with the Chats program where he works with elder community.
+From March 2018 Ivan joined to LifeLine Tasmania as a volunteer with the Chats program where he works with elder community.